Idera Pharmaceuticals Inc. (IDRA)'s Financial Results Comparing With Immunic Inc. (NASDAQ:IMUX) | New Business Observer

 Liquidity

-The Current Ratio of Idera Pharmaceuticals Inc. is 9.8 while its Quick Ratio stands at 9.8.
-The Current Ratio of rival Immunic Inc. is 7 and its Quick Ratio is has 7.
-Idera Pharmaceuticals Inc. is better equipped to clear short and long-term obligations than Immunic Inc.
+The Current Ratio and a Quick Ratio of Idera Pharmaceuticals Inc. are 9.8 and 9.8.
+Competitively, Immunic Inc. has 7 and 7 for Current and Quick Ratio.
+Idera Pharmaceuticals Inc.’s better ability to pay short and long-term obligations than Immunic Inc.

 In next table is delivered Idera Pharmaceuticals Inc. and Immunic Inc.’s ratings and recommendations.